 1. Bed Bugs

 Bed bugs are a common pest across the world.
 They live in dark, soft places like in bedding, furniture, and carpets.
-Bed bugs can affect your sleep because they come out at night and leave uncomfortable bites.
+Bed bugs can affect your sleep because they come out at night and leave uncomfortable bug bites.

-Prevent bed bugs by traveling smarter!
+Get rid of bed bugs by traveling smarter!
 Whenever you take a trip, inspect bedding and furniture for signs of bed bugs: dead bugs, shed skin, fecal matter, or dark stains from their latest blood meal.
 If you see signs, don’t stay there!

 When you come home from a trip, wash all your clothes in hot water and check luggage for signs of bugs.
 You should also clean bedding in hot water after you’ve had guests in your home.
 Here is a detailed guide on how to get rid of bed bugs.